yugabyte/yugabyte-db/docs/content/preview/troubleshoot/nodes/disk-full.md

 YugabyteDB data drive doesn't rely on the local root file system for storing data.
 Instead, YugabyteDB data directories are typically mounted on separate file systems to ensure isolation and manageability.

-The following flags are used to configure the data drive:
+The following Master and TServer flags are used to configure the location of the data drives:

 - [fs_data_dirs](../../../reference/configuration/yb-tserver/#fs-data-dirs)
 - [log_dir](../../../reference/configuration/yb-tserver/#log-dir)